ctheiss/simple-requests/README.md

 # simple-requests

-Asynchronous requests in Python without thinking about it.
+Asynchronous requests in Python2 without thinking about it.

 ## Usage